Are you an adviser? Go to Unbiased Pro

 For example, unlike employees, freelancers are not usually included in workplace pension schemes.

-Or you may simply choose not to be part of your workplace pension scheme, saving the funds you would’ve contributed elsewhere instead.
+Or you may simply choose not to be part of your workplace pension scheme, saving the funds you would’ve contributed elsewhere instead (although you would miss out on employer contributions and, depending on the alternative you choose, tax relief).

 There are a few different retirement saving alternatives and options if a workplace pension scheme isn’t available to you: